 Configuring protection function for devices can prevent devices from any malicious attack against STP features.
-The STP Security function can be implemented on Port Protect and TC Protect pages.
+The STP Security function can be implemented on Port Protect page.

 Port Protect function is to prevent the devices from any malicious attack against STP features.